chyhsu/vizthinker/README.md

 - **Node-Based Chats**: Start with a root prompt, then add follow-up or branching nodes to dive deep or explore tangents.
 - **Dynamic Graph**: Watch your conversation grow into an interactive graph with clear vertical (deep dive) and horizontal (side quest) connections.
 - **LLM Power**: Send node content to an LLM (like OpenAI) and get responses as new nodes.
+- **Visually Distinct Branching**: Create follow-up nodes (solid lines) or branching nodes (dotted lines) to organize your thoughts.
-- **Interactive Canvas**: Pan and zoom to navigate your idea graph.
+- **Interactive Canvas**: Pan, zoom, and select nodes to navigate your idea graph.
-- **Save & Load**: Store your sessions locally on your desktop and pick up where you left off.
+- **Customizable Experience**: Tailor the look and feel with a settings modal for different LLM providers (OpenAI, Google, Ollama), themes, and colors.
+- **Desktop Native**: Runs as a standalone desktop application for a seamless, focused experience.
+- **Persistent Sessions**: Automatically saves your graph to a local SQLite database and restores it on startup.

 ## User Stories